mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter7.md

 ## Building a Staging Blob Container Profile Pictures

 This is a short chapter, but sets the stage for something big.
 Imagine the web app we've been building was going to be used in a production capacity.
-Do you really want to give users the ability to upload *any* image are their profile image?
+Do you really want to give users the ability to upload *any* image for their profile picture?
 Some images just aren't suitable for a work environment.

 Wouldn't it be nice to add a step into the profile image upload process where images were screened?
 But, who's going to do the screening?
 Do you really have time to screen *every* images uploaded.
 Maybe it makes sense for a small site, but what happens when there's thousands of users?